 Is Tulsa Achieves affected by CPoS?

 Yes, Tulsa Achieves is a gap funding program and students are required to complete a FAFSA.
 Tulsa Achieves students are held to the same standards as students who receive other types of financial aid for Satisfactory Academic Progress (SAP) and will be held to the same standards for CPoS.
 Tulsa Achieves will not pay for courses that do not count toward a student’s plan of study.

 How will CPoS impact elective courses?

 It might.
 Electives must satisfy a requirement of your declared major.
-If you have been notified that an elective is not counting toward your Federal Financial Aid eligibility, contact your academic advisor.
-He/she will reevaluate your program of study and see if an override is needed.
+If you have been notified that an elective is not counting toward your Federal Financial Aid eligibility, contact your Academic Advisor.
+Advisors will reevaluate your program of study and see if an override is needed.